9 Best Freshdesk Alternatives in 2026 (Free and Paid, AI Costed)

 • Deep multichannel and routing: Front.

 The biggest saving is usually structural: realising you needed a shared inbox, not a full help desk with stacked AI fees.
 For Gmail teams, a week's trial of Drag against your real inbox beats any table.
+Comparing the whole help desk category?
+See the best help desk software guide.
+To model exact costs at your team size and AI volume, use the shared inbox cost calculator.

 Frequently asked questions